Tai Tau Chau (Southern District): History

 The waters surrounding Tai Tau Chau and Shek O is a black spot for human smuggling and trafficking.
 On 11 October 1979, a boat from Meilong, Haifeng County (海丰县梅陇镇), Guangdong Province, had sunk near the island.
-It was reported that, as of 15 October 1979, 16 illegal immigrants from that boat were missing, of which a few swam to Shek O Beach and tried to sneak to the city centre, and the rest of them were presume drown.
+It was reported that, as of 15 October 1979, 16 illegal immigrants from that boat were missing, of which a few swam to Shek O Beach and tried to sneak to the city centre, while the rest of them were presumed to have drowned.
 Police also caught and rescued an additional 22 illegal immigrants, plus 9 corpses were discovered.
 On 14 October 1979, another boat was discovered near the island, but the illegal immigrants escaped before the arrival of the police.
 At that time Hong Kong had a policy that once the illegal immigrants had reached the city centre without being caught, they could apply for Hong Kong identity cards.
 The policy was terminated in 1980.

 In 1982, another 15 illegal immigrants arrived at Tai Tau Chau by using a sampan.